About the DPT Program

 Various levels of service learning experiences are integrated into our program.
 These experiences expose students to settings and people at the local, regional, and international level.
 For more information on service learning, please visit our global impact page.

 Participation in research is a key component of the program, and our students are required to contribute to the body of knowledge.
 With increasing weight placed on evidence based practice, the profession requires evidence that therapeutic interventions have been proven to be relevant and appropriate to the patients.
 Students have the opportunity to work with faculty on research projects.
 With that, they are also given the opportunity to present their doctoral research projects at state, national and international levels and to publish the results in professional literature.
-Additionally, the research-training seminars prepare students for public speaking.
+Additionally, the research and evidence-based practice courses prepare students for public speaking.

 The Department of Physical Therapy offers an excellent physical environment conducive to learning and to quiet studying.
 In addition to the department’s facilities and equipment, the students have access to all the university’s resources.
 The full-time faculty is comprised of licensed physical therapists from a variety of backgrounds and interests.
 Adjunct faculty members bring additional skills in related fields, offering the students a broad and comprehensive range of associated topics relevant to practice.
 For more information on the Wheeling University Physical Therapy Program, contact the Department at 304-243-2432 or email@example.com.

-The Wheeling University Department of Physical Therapy is located off campus at the Stone Center in downtown Wheeling.
+The Wheeling University Department of Physical Therapy is located on the ground floor of Ignatius Hall.
 The Department offers an excellent physical environment conducive to learning and to quiet studying.